.NET 4, do you know the new features? - Top 10 Least Known Features

-We start off with the features that people just did not know about.
-I measured this on percentage, i.e. percentage of people who answered that they did not know about feature X.
+We start off with the features that people just didn’t know about.
+I measured this on a percentage, i.e., the percentage of people who answered that they did not know about feature X.

 The top 10 features in the dark are: